Nicky Lopez Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants' 4.00 team ERA ranks ninth among all league pitching staffs.
+- The Giants have the 10th-ranked team ERA across all league pitching staffs (4.00).

-- Giants pitchers combine to give up 137 home runs (1.1 per game), the sixth-fewest in the league.
+- Giants pitchers combine to surrender 138 home runs (1.1 per game), the fifth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.